commodityvectors/circus/docs/source/for-ops/circusweb.rst

 Running behind Nginx
 ====================

-Nginx can act as a proxy and security layer in front of circus-web.
+Nginx can act as a proxy and security layer in front of cvec_circus-web.

-.. note:: To receive real-time status updates and graphs in circus-web, you must provide a Nginx proxy solution that has websocket support
+.. note:: To receive real-time status updates and graphs in cvec_circus-web, you must provide a Nginx proxy solution that has websocket support

 Nginx >= 1.3.13
 ---------------